scogra17/funkyparticles/README.md

 # About
-A simple Node service for observing motion
+For observing custom funky motion